 - 2 teaspoons grapeseed oil, or other neutral oil

-Heat a grill to high.
+- Heat a grill to high.
 Brush grill grate clean; brush grate with grapeseed oil to coat.
 Working in batches if needed, arrange sliced chicken on grill grate and cook just until cooked through and browned, about 1½ minutes per side.

-Heat a cast-iron grill pan or cast-iron skillet over medium-high for 5 minutes.
+- Heat a cast-iron grill pan or cast-iron skillet over medium-high for 5 minutes.
 Brush pan with grapeseed oil and, working in batches, arrange chicken in a single layer in pan, making sure not to over crowd.
 Cook chicken until charred and just cooked through, 1½–2 minutes per side; transfer to a serving platter.
 Repeat cooking process with remaining chicken.

-Optional: reserve the marinade and transfer to a small saucepan.
+- Reserve the marinade and transfer to a small saucepan.
 Bring mixture to a boil over medium-high heat; cook until slightly thickened, about 3 minutes.
 Serve sauce with bulgogi.

-Serve chicken bulgogi with rice, butter lettuce cups, kimchi, scallions, sesame seeds, and ssamjang, if desired.
+- Serve chicken bulgogi with rice, butter lettuce cups, kimchi, scallions, sesame seeds, and ssamjang, if desired.